Layton Williams

-Layton Williams (born 13 September 1994) is an English actor.
+Layton Williams (born 13 September 1994) is an English actor, dancer and singer.
 He won the 2025 Laurence Olivier for Best Supporting Actor in a Musical for his performance in Titanique.
 Williams began his career as a child actor on the West End, starring as the titular role of Billy Elliot the Musical and Young Michael Jackson in Thriller – Live.
 As an adult, he went on tour with Rent and Everybody's Talking About Jamie.

 On television, Williams is known for his roles in the BBC series Beautiful People (2008–2009) and Bad Education (2012–2014, 2022–2024).
 He featured in the CBBC documentary series School for Stars, which documented life at the acting school Italia Conti.

 Early life, acting background and education

 Williams was born in Bury, Greater Manchester, to a white mother and a father of Jamaican descent.
 He grew up on the Dicky Bird Estate.
 His paternal grandparents are from Jamaica and his father was born in the UK.
 He has several siblings and half-siblings.

 Williams went to London at age 11 to pursue an acting career.
 After several months of training at the Billy Elliot Academy in Leeds, Williams debuted in Billy Elliot the Musical on 26 February 2007 in London's West End.
 His training was documented on The Paul O'Grady Show in which he appeared in on 25 May 2007 and then in several morning TV shows, TV interviews, and short clips related to the musical.
 He is the second person of colour, the other being Matthew Koon, and the first mixed heritage performer to star in the show.
 He gave his final performance in the musical on 29 November 2008 while still being the second-longest running performer as 'Billy' in the show's history.
 On 31 January 2009, two months after his final performance, Layton appeared on the programme Feelgood Factor on ITV, where he and two other 'Billy' actors, Tanner Pflueger and Tom Holland, performed a specially choreographed version of Angry Dance from Billy Elliot the Musical.

-Williams took street dance and drama lessons at Carol Godby's Theatre workshop in Bury and ballet lessons at Centre Pointe, Manchester.
+Williams took street dance and drama lessons at Carol Godby's theatre workshop in Bury and ballet lessons at Centre Pointe, Manchester.
 Williams was awarded a scholarship to Sylvia Young Theatre School in Marylebone, London and stayed there until 2008.
-He attended Broad Oak High School in his home town Bury and then the Italia Conti Academy of Theatre Arts in London.
-During his time at Italia Conti, Williams featured in a children's documentary School for Stars which was broadcast on the children's television channel CBBC.
+He attended Broad Oak High School in his home town, Bury, and then the Italia Conti Academy of Theatre Arts in London.
+During his time at Italia Conti, Williams appeared in a children's documentary School for Stars which was broadcast on the children's television channel CBBC.